 Dog Euthanasia: Putting a Dog to Sleep at Home

-There is no shadow of doubt that dogs love our homes; they live, play and eat there, are surrounded by familiar smells, and generally cherish it immensely because it is the pulsating heart of their lives where many happy memories have taken place.
-Very likely your dog has lived within your precious four walls since puppy hood, or if your dog was rescued, he has learned how good it feels to call your place home.
+There is no doubt that dogs love our homes—they live, play, and eat there, are surrounded by familiar smells, and generally cherish it immensely because it is the pulsating heart of their lives where many happy memories have taken place.
+Your dog has likely lived within your precious four walls since puppyhood, or if your dog was rescued, he has learned how good it feels to call your place home.